Do arrests show up on employment background checks in Nevada?

 Can You Pass a Background Check With Warrants?

 It depends on the employer and the position.
 In Nevada, employers must advise you when they plan to conduct a background check that criminal records are not necessarily disqualifying.
-Employers are also required to consider other factors when an applicant has a criminal history, even if it’s a warrant.
+Employers must also consider other factors when an applicant has a criminal history, even if it’s a warrant.

 Do Drug Tests Show Up on Background Checks?